josdejong/mathjs/docs/reference/functions.md

 Function | Description
 ---- | -----------
-[math.apply(A,&nbsp;dim,&nbsp;callback)](functions/apply.html) | Apply a function that maps an array to a scalar along a given axis of a matrix or array.
 [math.column(value,&nbsp;index)](functions/column.html) | Return a column from a Matrix.
 [math.concat(a,&nbsp;b,&nbsp;c,&nbsp;...&nbsp;[,&nbsp;dim])](functions/concat.html) | Concatenate two or more matrices.
 [math.count(x)](functions/count.html) | Count the number of elements of a matrix, array or string.